Absorb-Minecraft/Legacy-Absorb-server/README.md

 - Maven

 ### Recommendations

-For development, you can use any IDE you wish (including Notepad) on any operating system (as long as it can run JDK 16+), however we do actually have some recommendations for if you can't decide and we specify the reason why
+For development, you can use any IDE you wish (including Notepad) on any operating system (as long as it can run JDK 16+), however we do actually have some recommendations for if you can't decide, and we specify the reason why

 #### IDE - IntelliJ Idea

-Intellij Idea is a well designed free Java IDE that comes with a powerful debugger.
+Intellij Idea is a well-designed free Java IDE that comes with a powerful debugger.
 While it does have a reputation of being a slow at caching.
-Its what the developers of Absorb have used and therefore we have included a format and suggestion file in the Github project that Intellij will read to help you develop
+It's what the developers of Absorb have used, and therefore we have included a format and suggestion file in the GitHub project that Intellij will read to help you develop

 #### Java - JDK 17

 While Absorb can be compiled and ran on Java 16, we are recommending Java 17 and JDK 17 over 16 and 18 as Java 17 is a LTS version, which means that it will be gaining its security updates for longer then 16 (which has ended its updated) and 18

 #### OS - Linux

 Absorb's CI's run on Linux.
 Plus it's free and stable

 ### Building